-Cutting the number of suppliers results in cost savings and improves efficiency as time to procure and manage multiple relationships can be time intensive.
+Cutting the number of suppliers results in cost savings and improves efficiency as a time to procure and manage multiple relationships can be time-intensive.

 Having certain workloads in the cloud can help with collaborations meaning your data can be accessed by anyone with the right credentials, ideal for those performing data analytics and convenient due to a wide array of access points.

 A data-first approach is also quite popular right now, where multiple storage tiers, policies, metadata, indexing and transparent cost management combine to form a unique new service offering that is well catered for in the public cloud and Microsoft Azure specifically.

 While valuable and highly extensible, the downside (potentially) is you are trusting a third party to protect and ensure your data is secure and can be transmitted safely.
 Trusted partners can certainly mitigate this risk, however, the appetite to do so is often personal and contextual.

 Alternatively, colocation is a reliable alternative where you govern your own infrastructure and network security.
 A data centre facility is physically connected to your company’s local network and only those who hold company-approved credentials and devices can access stored apps and information.